+In the event that the Interconnecting Customer requests an extension by one of the methods described above within 1/3 of the expiration of the end of a step Time Frame, the Company shall receive an additional number of days to complete the step, equal to 1/3 of the total Company Time Frame for that step in the Interconnection Application, to complete its obligations.
+Notwithstanding the foregoing, all Time Frames may be extended by mutual agreement.

 The Company shall track all extensions granted under this Section.

-If the Interconnecting Customer requests an extension within 1/3 of the expiration of the end of a step Time Frame, the Company shall receive an additional number of days to complete the step, equal to 1/3 of the total Company Time Frame for that step in the Interconnection Application, to complete its obligations.

 In the event that an Interconnecting Customer fails to meet his/her obligations under the Time Frame extensions, the Interconnection Application shall be considered withdrawn, and, if the Interconnecting Customer determines to move forward, he/she would need to reapply for interconnection.
 Any fees paid shall not be refunded.

 Interconnecting Customers will have 20 Business Days to sign an Interconnection Service Agreement provided by the Company or provide comments to the Company on the Interconnection Service Agreement, or the Interconnection Application shall be considered withdrawn and the Interconnecting Customer would need to reapply for interconnection.
 Further, any fees paid will not be refunded.
 If the Interconnecting Customer provides comments, the Interconnecting Customer and the Company will have 30 Business Days to resolve issues presented in the comments.
 After 30 Business Days, if there is no resolution and no request from the Interconnecting Customer for ADR, the Interconnection Application will be considered withdrawn and the Interconnecting Customer would need to reapply for interconnection.
 Any fees paid will not be refunded.

-Interconnecting Customers shall not be required to pay any costs related to Company infrastructure upgrades or system modifications upon execution of the Interconnection Service Agreement (or once the Interconnecting Customer receives the construction schedule).
+Interconnecting Customers shall not be required to pay any costs related to Company infrastructure upgrades or System Modifications upon execution of the Interconnection Service Agreement (or once the Interconnecting Customer receives the construction schedule).
 Interconnecting Customers shall have 120 Business Days from the date of execution of an Interconnection Service Agreement to pay 25 percent of those costs.
 If an Interconnecting Customer pays such cost within the 120 Business Day Time Frame, the Interconnecting Customer shall have an additional 120 Business Days from the date of first payment to pay the remainder of the costs.
 Construction estimates are valid for 60 Business Days from when they are delivered to the Interconnecting Customer.
-If an Interconnecting Customer payment is not received within 60 Business Days of receiving the Impact Study, the Company has the right to reassess construction costs and Time Frames.
+If an Interconnecting Customer payment is not received within 60 Business Days of receiving the Interconnection Service Agreement, the Company has the right to reassess construction costs and Time Frames.
 In the event that the Interconnecting Customer fails to pay the Company within the Time Frame required by this provision (or within any extension to such Time Frame as authorized in this Section), the Company will require the Interconnecting Customer to reapply for interconnection.
 Further, any fees paid will not be refunded.
 The construction schedule will commence once the Interconnecting Customer’s financial payment has been made in full.
+The Company’s obligation to the construction schedule (as it appears in either the Interconnection Service Agreement or the Detailed Study, if the Interconnecting Customer has opted to sign the Interconnection Service Agreement without a Detailed Study) begins on the next Business Day after the Company receives full payment for such construction.

 It should be noted that the Company is not required to conduct the Detailed Study or order any of its equipment without receiving adequate payment from the Interconnecting Customer nor will it be required to initiate any construction before it has received full payment from the Interconnecting Customer.
 The timing of the payments is likely to have an impact on the construction schedule.